getdzypher/galilel-bot/README.md

 network.
 The configuration of the bot is independent from the wallet, changes doesn't require wallet daemon restart.
 It supports testing of announcements through local console as well as logging of notifications to a custom logfile.
+It supports multiple coin daemons from different cryptocurrencies as it uses generic RPC commands.

 # Discord Configuration